 Rethymnon Beach

-Rethymnon beach is one of the best beaches in Crete and also one of the most complete.
-It is the kind of coastline you think of when you imagine a paradisiacal beach picture in the Greek islands.
-It's in the historic town of the same name.
-If you go between June and August, you may come across some friendly visitors who come here every summer: sea turtles.
-During the nesting season, many females choose the coastline of Rethymnon to dig their nests.
-If you come across them, act respectfully, trying not to frighten them or interfere with their routines, as they are very fragile and skittish animals.
-In return, you will be able to admire them ethically in one of their most beautiful natural habitats.
+Rethymnon Beach is one of the best beaches in Crete and also one of the most versatile.
+It’s the kind of shoreline that comes to mind when you picture a postcard-perfect beach in the Greek islands.
+Located in the historic town of the same name, it offers a blend of natural beauty and local culture.
+If you visit between June and August, you may encounter some special seasonal visitors: sea turtles.
+During nesting season, many females choose the shores of Rethymnon to lay their eggs.
+If you're fortunate enough to spot one, be sure to observe from a respectful distance, avoiding any disturbance to these sensitive and vulnerable animals.
+In return, you'll have the privilege of witnessing them in one of their most important natural habitats.

-As is the case in some of the coves of nearby Montenegro, in certain places in the Greek archipelago there is a mineral phenomenon that causes the sand to appear pink on the shore.
-This is due to the incidence of light on the small fragments of shells of this shade which, due to the action of waves and erosion, are mixed with other microscopic rocks.
-At the Pink Beach of Elafonisi, considered one of the best beaches in Crete, the colour is particularly intense.
-It is located in Chania, on the southwestern tip of the island, surrounded by romantic lagoons and mountains.
-Its white sand and crystal-clear blue water create shallow pools of water, perfect for relaxation and quiet bathing, in a funnel-shaped coastline that juts out into the sea.
-As you move towards the tip of the funnel, its narrower end, the terrain becomes wilder and rockier.
+As happens in some of the coves of nearby Montenegro, certain beaches in the Greek archipelago display a natural phenomenon that gives the sand a pink hue along the shoreline.
+This effect is created when sunlight reflects off tiny fragments of pink shells that, shaped by waves and erosion, become mixed with microscopic particles of sand and rock.
+At Elafonisi Pink Beach, considered one of the best beaches in Crete, the color is especially striking.
+Located in the Chania region on the island’s southwestern tip, it is surrounded by romantic lagoons and rugged mountains.
+Its white sand and crystal-clear turquoise waters create shallow natural pools that are perfect for relaxing and swimming.
+The beach extends into the sea in a narrow, funnel-shaped stretch of land.
+As you make your way toward its farthest point, the landscape becomes wilder, rockier, and more untouched.

-Lianos Kavos is located in Lavris, next to the Cretan town of Panormos, just three and a half kilometres from the centre and a five-minute walk from the marina.
-Its turquoise waters with iridescent reflections and its line of fine, clean sand, flanked by hills where the vegetation makes its way to the shore, make it a postcard-perfect spot for sunbathing.
-At sunset, its hues transform and intensify under a golden patina, offering one of the most beautiful views of the Aegean Sea.
-It is easily accessible and has a car park in the immediate vicinity, making it ideal for children.
-It also has beach clubs, sun loungers, parasols, changing rooms, showers and toilets in its various private coves.
-You can enjoy this paradise from your accommodation: some of the best hotels in Crete are located there to disconnect from routine.
+Lianos Kavos is located in Lavris, near the Cretan town of Panormos, just over two miles from the town center and a five-minute walk from the marina.
+Its turquoise waters shimmer with iridescent reflections, while its stretch of fine, pristine sand, bordered by hillsides where vegetation reaches almost to the shoreline, creates a picture-perfect setting for a day by the sea.
+At sunset, the colors deepen and glow beneath a golden light, offering one of the most beautiful views of the Aegean Sea.
+Easily accessible and with parking nearby, it is also an excellent choice for families with children.
+The beach’s various coves are equipped with beach clubs, lounge chairs, umbrellas, changing facilities, showers, and restrooms.
+You can experience this coastal paradise right from your accommodations, as some of the best hotels in Crete are located nearby, making it easy to unwind and leave everyday routines behind.

-This Crete travel guide is just the beginning of everything that awaits you when you arrive at your destination: its six bars and restaurants all offer typical Greek and Cretan dishes such as souvlaki, yemista, Greek salad or traditional grilled Cretan sausages and meats, as well as a wide selection of international dishes.
-In the evenings, its Underwater Music Club will provide the soundtrack... underwater.
-Do you like to keep active during your holiday?
-The complex has three seawater swimming pools (including a children's pool and a heated pool), a tennis court and a fully equipped fitness room.
-Bicycle hire and water sports are also available.
-And, so that you continue to prioritise your wellbeing in what will be your holiday home away from home, its SPA Sensations with treatments and massages awaits you like a haven of peace.
-If you stay in one of its VIP bungalows, you will discover many more reasons to fall in love with the island of Crete.
+This Crete travel guide is only a glimpse of everything that awaits once you arrive.
+Across its six bars and restaurants, you'll find traditional Greek and Cretan specialties such as souvlaki, yemista, Greek salad, and classic grilled Cretan sausages and meats, alongside a wide variety of international cuisine.
+In the evenings, the resort’s Underwater Music Club provides a truly unique soundtrack... beneath the water’s surface.
+Do you enjoy staying active on vacation?
+The resort features three seawater pools, including a children’s pool and a heated pool, as well as a tennis court and a fully equipped fitness center.
+Bicycle rentals and water sports are also available.
+And to help you continue prioritizing your well-being in what will soon feel like your home away from home, SPA Sensations awaits with treatments and massages designed to create a true sanctuary of relaxation.
+If you choose to stay in one of the resort’s VIP bungalows, you'll discover even more reasons to fall in love with the island of Crete.